navapbc/wic-participant-recertification-portal/README.md

 ## Project status

 ⚠️ **Important!** This repo is not actively maintained.
 It represents the final state of the project after the conclusion of our pilot.
 Please apply package and dependency updates before deploying!

-## I want to set this up for my WIC State Agency.
-How do I do that?

-Ready to jump in?
-Great!
-Take a look at the [architecture diagram]() for deploying all the components, as well as the [getting started documentation]().

 ## Project description